robotkernel-hal/robotkernel/README.md

 Service registration
 --------------------

-Service need to be registered to the robotkernel-5.
+Service need to be registered to the robotkernel.
 Therefore a module has to call the *add\_service* function.

 ``` {.C++}